Donald Trump endorses Sarah Palin for Alaska’s lone congressional seat

 Palin’s race and a slew of upcoming primaries will test the power of Trump’s support in 2022 as his chosen gubernatorial candidate in Georgia struggles and as some observers say an intense focus on election falsehoods could hurt his picks in the general contest.

-Palin — who, like Trump, portrays herself as a brash voice against the establishment — cast herself as a fighter against the “radical left” in a Facebook post announcing her congressional candidacy.
-She shot to right-wing stardom as Sen. John McCain’s running mate in the 2008 presidential election and went on to boost the tea party movement, champion conservative causes on Fox News and appear on reality TV.
+Palin cast herself in a Facebook post last week as a fighter against the “radical left.”
+She shot to right-wing stardom as Sen. John McCain’s running mate in the 2008 presidential election and remained in the headlines even after leaving political office, boosting the tea party movement and embracing her pop-culture status on reality TV.

-“America is at a tipping point,” Palin said in a statement, criticizing inflation and in particular rising gas prices.
+“America is at a tipping point,” Palin said in a statement, criticizing inflation, praising the “free market” and denouncing illegal immigration.
 “As I’ve watched the far left destroy the country, I knew I had to step up and join the fight.”

+Palin is competing against candidates across parties in the June 11 primary for Young’s seat, the first step in a special election under Alaska’s new top-four primary system.
+The four people who win the most votes will appear on a ranked-choice ballot in August.

-Young’s death at age 88 kicked off the first special election in Alaska since the state adopted a top-four primary system, scrambling politics in a place where Democrats have not won a federal election since 2008.
-Many Republicans opposed the change, which voters passed in 2020.
+Voters passed the change to election procedures in 2020 over the opposition of many Republicans.
+The shift has upended a previously predictable race in Alaska, where Democrats have not won a federal election for almost 15 years.

-Candidates of every party will compete in a June 11 primary for Young’s former seat; the four who get the most votes will appear on an Aug.
-16 ranked-choice ballot.
-The packed field of candidates includes 2020 Democratic U.S. Senate nominee Al Gross, Anchorage Assembly member Christopher Constant (D) and Republican state Sen. Josh Revak, who had chaired Young’s 2022 reelection campaign.
+Palin’s opponents include 2020 Democratic U.S. Senate nominee Al Gross, Anchorage Assembly member Christopher Constant (D) and Republican state Sen. Josh Revak, who had chaired Young’s 2022 reelection campaign.

-Palin paid tribute to Trump as she expressed interest in Young’s former seat.
+Palin — who was elected Alaska’s first female governor in 2006 — paid tribute to Trump as she signaled interest in Young’s former seat.

 “We need people like Donald Trump, who has nothing to lose, like me,” she said on Fox News last month.
 “We’ve got nothing to lose and no more of this vanilla milquetoast namby-pamby … stuff that’s been going on.”

-Palin was elected Alaska’s first female governor in 2006 and became a household name when former Republican presidential nominee McCain selected her as his running mate.
-Palin excited the right but quickly drew ridicule for gaffes and was skewered on “Saturday Night Live,” which portrayed her as unprepared to hold such high office.
+Trump used his endorsement to criticize the campaign Palin’s onetime running mate, McCain — a moderate Republican whom Trump has repeatedly attacked, even after the death of the senator from Arizona.
+Campaigning for president in 2015, Trump infamously said McCain was “not a war hero” despite his service in Vietnam and quipped that he liked “people that weren’t captured.”

-She stayed in the news after leaving political office — garnering a $1.25 million advance for a memoir that sold more than 2 million copies, signing a contract with Fox News and starring in the TLC show “Sarah Palin’s Alaska.”
-More recently, she danced to Sir Mix-a-Lot’s “Baby Got Back” on the reality competition “The Masked Singer” while wearing a pink and purple bear costume.
+Palin has largely stayed away from national politics for the past decade.
+But she continued to champion conservative causes and cultivate a following.
+Palin sold more than 2 million copies of her memoir, signed a lucrative contract with Fox News and starred in the TLC show “Sarah Palin’s Alaska.”

-This year, she made headlines for defying New York City’s coronavirus rules by dining out in the city while unvaccinated.
-Her long-running libel suit against the New York Times also went to trial.
+This year, she defied New York City’s coronavirus rules by dining out in the city while unvaccinated and took her long-running libel suit against the New York Times to trial.

 “What am I trying to accomplish?
 Justice, for people who expect the truth in the media,” Palin told reporters as she entered court.
 A judge dismissed the case in February, saying Palin did not show that the Times acted with “actual malice” even as he criticized the newspaper’s error in a 2017 editorial.

-Announcing her congressional candidacy Friday, Palin criticized liberal stances on immigration and called for “energy security” while saying the federal government should let the “free market” reign.

-“I realize that I have very big shoes to fill,” she wrote.
+Like others who win Trump’s endorsement, Palin has helped amplify the former president’s debunked claims that rampant fraud marred the 2020 election.

+“When there were shenanigans, obviously, in so many of the polling areas, the president has insisted that we look into where all these votes had come from,” she said last year while clashing with “Good Morning Britain” host Piers Morgan.

-Dave Weigel contributed to this report.
+David Weigel contributed to this report.